ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @from, yes, The ID of the actor that acts as the messaging source (see :ref:`test-case-actors`).
+    @from, no, The ID of the actor that acts as the messaging source (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler, yes, A string value or variable reference identifying the messaging handler to use for the transaction (see :ref:`handlers-implementation`).
+    @handlerTimeout, no, A number or variable reference with the maximum time (in milliseconds) to wait for the handler service call to complete (in case of an external test service being used as a handler).
+See also :ref:`tdl-steps-common-handlerTimeouts`.
     @skipped, no, A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
-    @to, yes, The ID of the actor that acts as the messaging target (see :ref:`test-case-actors`).
+    @to, no, The ID of the actor that acts as the messaging target (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @txnid, yes, A string ID for the transaction. config, no, Zero or more elements to provide configuration when creating the transaction.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
 Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.